FIFA says Valcke not involved in $10 million payment

 “Neither the Secretary General Jerome Valcke nor any other member of FIFA’s senior management were involved in the initiation, approval and implementation of the above project,” FIFA said.

+As new questions arose in the FIFA corruption scandal, more officials were arrested, suspended or banned on Monday, and countries were weighing a World Cup boycott amid controversy over the re-election of Blatter on Friday.

-A person familiar with the matter said on Monday that U.S. prosecutors believe Valcke made the $10 million bank transactions which are central to a U.S. bribery investigation against soccer’s governing body.
+A person familiar with the matter said on Monday that U.S. prosecutors believe Valcke made the $10 million bank transactions.

 Valcke is described in an indictment filed in federal court in Brooklyn, New York, as an unidentified “high-ranking FIFA official” who in 2008 transferred the sum to another FIFA official, Jack Warner.

-The New York Times said Valcke had written in an email to the newspaper that he neither had authorized the payment nor had the power to do so.
+Valcke’s alleged connection to the case was first reported by The New York Times.
+It said Valcke had written in an email to the newspaper that he neither had authorized the payment nor had the power to do so.

-Frenchman Valcke was released as FIFA’s marketing director in 2006 following botched negotiations over a sponsorship deal, but returned eight months later as secretary general.

-He was in trouble in 2011 after writing an email to Warner which said that Qatar “bought” the right to host the 2022 World Cup, and upset Brazilians by saying the country needed “a kick up the backside” over repeated delays in its preparations to stage the 2014 World Cup.

 FIFA’s statement said that, in 2007, as part of the 2010 FIFA World Cup, the South African government approved a $10 million project to support the African diaspora in Caribbean countries.

-FIFA was asked to process the project’s funding by withholding $10 million from the South African local organising committee’s (LOC) operational budget and using that to finance the program.
+FIFA was asked to process the project’s funding by withholding $10 million from the local organising committee’s (LOC) operational budget in South Africa and using that to finance the diaspora legacy programme.

 It added: “FIFA did not incur any costs ... (and) both the LOC and SAFA adhered to the necessary formalities for the budgetary amendment.”